NVIDIA/NeMo-RL/docs/cluster.md

 # Set Up Clusters

-This guide explains how to run NeMo RL with ray on Slurm or Kubernetes.
+This guide explains how to run NeMo RL with Ray on Slurm or Kubernetes.

 ## Slurm (Batched and Interactive)